Research Interests

 B. Odehnal.
 On algebraic minimal Surfaces.
 KoG 20 (2016), 61-78.

-Although many results on algebraic minimal surfaces are known there are stil some open questions.
+Although many results on algebraic minimal surfaces are known there are still some open questions.
 We pay our attention to algebraic minimal surfaces that admit even rational parametrizations since these can be given in the geometrically favorable Bezier representation.
 Especially, some rational curves give rise to the construction of rationally parametrized minimal surfaces by solving the Björling problem.
 Curves of constant slope on quadrics of revolution are related to one-parameter families of rational minimal surfaces.
 Some low degree examples are given.

 Simson cubic corresponing to a tetrahedron